VASISHTAKODUMAGULLA/open_project/README.md

 ## 2. Project Scope

-* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates for the TurtleBot to follow using  **Nav2**.
+* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates for the TurtleBot to follow and arrive at the goal using **Nav2**.
 * **Key capabilities:**

   * **Tello**: ROS-driven flight, camera streaming, vision-based object detection, position broadcast.